 Theoretical work by the group of Prof. Justin Song has challenged this assumption.
 In a paper published in Physical Review X, the team reports that plasmons in ordinary metals contain hidden internal structures that can affect their motion.
 Much as a duck’s frantic paddling is hidden beneath the water surface as it glides across a pond, a plasmon that appears as a simple wave actually consists of swirling microscopic currents forming various intricate patterns.
 The researchers showed that these patterns can be exploited to alter the trajectory of the plasmons; for instance, plasmons reflecting from a surface undergo parallel shifts that can be controlled by a magnetic field.

 Pattern of microscopic currents within a plasmonic wave.
 Credit: Justin Song.

 This fundamental theoretical finding may lead, in the future, to novel techniques for controlling plasmons in optical devices.
-This work has been featured in Physics.
+This work has been featured in the scientific news website Physics.

 Reference: L.-K. Shi and J.C.W.
 Song, Plasmon geometric phase and plasmon Hall shift, Physical Review X 8, 021020 (2018).

 Certain animals can sense magnetic fields, and even use magnetic fields for navigation.
 However, the underlying mechanism for this ability is still a puzzle.
 One of the leading scientific hypotheses is that these animals make use of special cells containing rotatable magnetic nanoparticles, similar to tiny compasses.